subrota22/contact-management/README.md

 **Troubleshooting:** If you encounter issues, consult the provided troubleshooting guide or contact support at [subrota45278@gmail.com](mailto:subrota45278@gmail.com).

-In just a few simple steps, you'll have [Your App's Name] up and running, with the API ready for exploration and integration into your projects.
-Happy coding!
+In just a few simple steps, you'll have [Contact management] up and running, with the API ready for exploration and integration into your projects.

+**Redux Working Overflow:** The provider has in the index.js file with wrap App.js Provider taken one store that is `configeStore` from  Redux Toolkit.ConfigStore has reudcer this reducer take an object that is reducers this is the `combineReducer` this combineReducer taken the all reducer that I have in the reducer directory wtih file name covidInfo and index.js of the root for combineReducer.All action has in the action directory and actionType has in the actionType directory.Has `useDispatch` to dispatch data and `useSelector` from `react-redux`.

+  >> Happy coding!